QafooLabs/symfony2-workshop/README.md

 This will create a new project with this application and download all the dependencies.

-### Composer during Workshop and Github Limitations
+### Experiencing Github API Rate Limitations?

 If you are executing the composer installation during the workshop, it is possible Github limits the amount of calls through Composer by IP address.
 You have to create an OAuth token to continue:

 1. Create a Github account if you don't have one yet
 2. From the Commandline call: